What Does LLC Stand For? Everything You Need To Know

 The main advantage of operating as a limited liability company is that the LLC's members are provided with a measure of protection against the company's legal and financial obligations.
 Simply put, this means that members' personally owned property can't be seized in the event that the company faces bankruptcy or is found to be financially liable in a legal action.
 Another major benefit associated with LLCs is that they are generally less expensive than starting a corporation and offer many of the same benefits.

 If you have questions about LLCs, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.